CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

     The MAXScript Listener
 </p>

 The MAXScript Listener shows errors and can be used to run maxScript snippets (similar to a python console).
-The content of a variabel can be displayed by typing the name and pressing *Enter*.
+The content of a variable can be displayed by typing the name and pressing *Enter*.
 ### .NET

 1. Open *tasks.json* and change the arguments in brackets **<>** with the correct path.
-The first argument is the funtion name, the others are the function parameters.
+The first argument is the function name, the others are the function parameters.
 Instead of using arguments you can also change the main function in *server.cs* to do the desired task.
 But don't forget to change it back afterwards.
-1. Go to the Debug Panel (*crtl + shift + d*) and run in Debug Mode (*F5*).
+1. Go to the Debug Panel (*ctrl + shift + d*) and run in Debug Mode (*F5*).

 ## Releases